 Strain: Using a cheesecloth or a nut milk bag, strain the almond milk into a clean container.
 Squeeze and press as much liquid out as possible.

-Save the Pulp: Keep it in a fridge up to 5 days or freeze it.
+Save the Pulp: Keep it in the fridge for up to 5 days or freeze it.

 Store your almond milk in a glass bottle with a swing-top lid, or consume it immediately with your coffee or sweet treats.
 Enjoy!